tremor-rs/tremor-www-docs/course/operations/index.md

 <div style='font-size: 25px'>

 Can be tested with the following commands.
-Note that once trecker is started you need to use `docker stop` to stop it again. `CTRL+C` has no effect.
+Note that once trecker is started, you need to use `docker stop` to stop it again. `CTRL+C` has no effect.

 ```sh